Introducing Rodeo Drive: The smartest way to manage your projects and profits. Learn more

 Teamwork has begun introducing more reporting features over time, but its current offerings still leave much to be desired.

 The platform offers reports on project updates and task history but doesn’t provide any insights on things like employee productivity or time registration, which can make invoicing difficult.
-Plus, Teamwork doesn’t allow users to invoice clients directly from the platform.

 One G2 reviewer adds, “The reporting part of this platform is relatively weak if you compare it with other leading project management platforms on the market.
 If you are looking for a platform with excellent reporting, then I wouldn’t suggest Teamwork.”

-Top 20 Teamwork alternatives in 2023
+Top 20 Teamwork alternatives in 2024

-Without further ado, here’s an overview of the top 20 Teamwork alternatives to consider in 2023.
+Without further ado, here’s an overview of the top 20 Teamwork alternatives to consider in 2024.

 1. Rodeo Drive